 I’ve worked most of my career in the cultural sector, with a strong lean toward the performing arts.
-After studying musicology and performance at university/Conservatorium, I worked in politics for 2 years –including on the 1997 UK general election campaign for the Labour Party –before setting out on a career in arts management.
+After studying musicology and performance at university/Conservatorium, I worked in politics for two years before setting out on a career in arts management.

-My first two roles in the arts shaped me enormously.
-The first at the Almeida Theatre under the artistic leadership of Jonathan Kent and Ian McDiarmid was one of the most purpose driven environments I’ve had the privilege to be part of.
-The second at the Young Vic, working with Artistic Director David Lan and with him playing a big part in the first five years that transformed the Young Vic to be the UK's most vital force in theatre.
+My first two roles in organizations shaped me enormously.
+The first at the Almeida Theatre under the artistic leadership of Jonathan Kent and Ian McDiarmid was one of the most purpose-driven environments I’ve had the privilege to be part of.
+The second at the Young Vic, working with Artistic Director David Lan and with him played a big part in transforming the Young Vic to be the UK's most vital force in theater.

 In 2007 I established an agency Wonderbird, which I led for 10 years.
 We advised many world-class cultural institutions on strategic development, growth, and change.
 This is what brought me to Amsterdam, now my home.

 Crossing sectors, crossing borders, constantly being on a (preferably vertical) learning curve has defined my approach to work and life.
-I’ve worked with 100+ different cultural organizations in 8 countries, and sustain a core belief in the value of the arts and the role of artists in our society.
+I’ve worked with 100+ different cultural organisations in 8 countries, and firmly believe that artists have something to say to society and we need their voices.

-Currently working as a freelance strategic advisor and dance producer, I also teach creative entrepreneurship at the Maastricht Academy for Fine Arts & Design.
+Currently working as a freelance strategic advisor and creative producer, I teach creative entrepreneurship at the Maastricht Academy for Fine Arts & Design and Erasmus University Rotterdam.
 I love to travel, read widely, and practice yoga and pilates to keep everything in balance.

-I have the seed of an idea that I believe can realize answers –2019 and during THNK is the year I put that to the test!
+I have the seed of an idea I want to develop and during THNK I put that to the test!